mulesoft-assets/template-db2sfdc-account-migration/README.md

 ## businessLogic.xml
-The functional aspect of this template e is implemented on this XML, directed by one flow responsible of excecuting the logic.
+The functional aspect of this template e is implemented on this XML, directed by one flow responsible of executing the logic.
-For the pourpose of this template, the *mainFlow* excecutes a batch job that handles all its logic.
+For the pourpose of this template, the *mainFlow* executes a batch job that handles all its logic.
 This flow has an exception strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in the *errorHandling.xml* file.